IBM-Bluemix-Docs/certificate-manager/order-certificates.md

    2. Provide a certificate name and optionally a description
    3. Select a Certificate Authority
    4. Select the {{site.data.keyword.cis_full_notm}} instance you've assigned a service access role for
-   5. Select the certificate type you need
+   5. Select the certificate type that you need
    6. Select the domain
    7. Select the appropriate algorithm and key algorithm
    8. Click **Order**